cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 * Logs can grow up a lot.
 We want to reduce the default verbosity, but it currently helps us a lot with synchronisation issues.

+## UI issues

+* The *Start Cozy Drive on system startup* switch in the app settings may not reflect the actual configuration.
+This is an UI bug, the app should still be effectively started on boot.

 ## Windows specific issues

 * In case the app shows a white window, this *may* have something to do with the